andrerpena/react-mde/readme.md

 > Good news!
-This project has been abandoned for a while but I'm back and working on a new version, now written in TypeScript but, of course, is going to be published and compiled to ES5 :).
+This project has been abandoned for a while but I'm back and working on a new version, now written in TypeScript but, of course, it is going to be compiled and published to ES5 :).
 Check out the `typescript` branch.
 I plan to continue to move this project forward!

 # react-mde